ThreeMinuteLearning/3ml-ml/README.md

 # Setup

-## Use virtualenv to setup python for the project
+## Use venv to setup python for the project

 ```
-virtualenv ml-venv
+$ python -m venv ./venv

-source ./ml-venv/bin/activate
+$ source ./venv/bin/activate(.fish)

-pip install jupyterlab
+$ pip install jupyterlab scikit-learn pandas nltk

-pip install --upgrade turicreate
 ```

-Or use the `requirements.txt` file to avoid any dependency incompatibilities:
+Or use the requirements file (created using `pip freeze`) if you have problems:
 ```
 pip install -r requirements.txt
 ```